joonleesky/2021_davian_deep_learning_study/posts/week5.1_training_neural_networks_part1.md

 - Pick values that are pretty spread apart
 - Run a few epochs and see which values are good or not
 - After finding a general range, run CV for a longer and finer search
-> Tip 1 : To detect NaNs beforehand, look at the costs every iteration and if you get a value much bigger than your original loss, break the loop and try some other value
+> Tip 1 : To detect NaNs beforehand, look at the costs every iteration and if you get a value much bigger than your original loss, break the loop and try some other value</br>
-> Tip 2 : Try log instead of uniform values because they will be multiplied
+> Tip 2 : Try log instead of uniform values because they will be multiplied</br>
 > Tip 3 : Make sure the best value is somewhere middle in the range instead of the edge to fully explore possible choices

 ## Random search vs grid search